Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

-\subsection{Theoretical guarantees}
+\section{Theoretical guarantees}

-Three fundamental issues in our inference problem are (i) the identifiability of the weight matrix and the interaction kernel, i.e., the uniqueness of the minimizer of the loss function; (ii) the well-posedness of the inverse problem in terms of the condition numbers of the regression matrices in the ALS and ORALS algorithms, and (iii) the convergence of the estimators as the sample size increases.
-We address these issues by introducing coercivity conditions in the next section.
+Three fundamental issues in our inference problem are (i) the identifiability of the weight matrix and the interaction kernel, i.e., the uniqueness of the minimizer of the loss function in the large sample limit; (ii) the well-posedness of the inverse problem in terms of the condition numbers of the regression matrices in the ALS and ORALS algorithms, and (iii) the convergence of the estimators as the sample size increases.

+We address these issues by introducing coercivity conditions in Section \ref{sec:CCs}.
+The coercivity conditions ensure identifiability and well-posedness, enabling the study of estimator convergence in Section \ref{sec:Conv}.
+Intuitively speaking, the coercivity conditions guarantee that the smallest eigenvalues of the regression matrices in ORALS and ALS have a uniform lower bound with a high probability as the sample size increases; see Section \ref{sec:CC-eign}.

+Hereafter, we denote $\E$ the expectation with respect to the distribution of the data trajectories, which depends on the initial distribution of $\bX_{t_0}$, the stochastic force and the noise.
+We let